-- Eligibility: The day is open to anyone with an interest in coaching Pony Club members.
+- Eligibility: The session is open to anyone with an interest in coaching Pony Club members

-- CPD: Approved CPD for Pony Club, British Eventing, British Showjumping and British Horse Society Coaches.
+- CPD: Approved CPD for The Pony Club and British Horse Society.

 Meet the Speakers